-The first three days in week 11 of each term are scheduled for final examinations in regular and second five-week undergraduate courses.
-Each faculty member is required to meet each class during the designated two-hour period for either a final examination or other instructional activity, with attendance expected.
+The last four days of each semester are scheduled for final examinations in regular and Session II undergraduate courses.
+Each faculty member is required to meet each class during the two-hour period designated for the examination, whether or not a test is given.
+Final examinations for Session I, graduate courses, and summer courses are given at the last regular class meeting.
+All final examinations are administered in the regular class meeting room unless a change is announced by the instructor.
 Students should not request changes in the designated final examination schedule.
-Final examinations for first five-week courses, graduate courses, and summer courses are given at the last regular class meeting.